 Why should I be concerned with Cicada Killers?

 Cicada killers are beneficial insects and in most instances will not sting humans.
 They can cause a small bit of damage to lawns and flowerbeds where their burrows leave small mounds of dirt and holes up to 1 inch in diameter.
 In general, cicada killers are good insects to have around because they reduce the cicada population, which results in less plant damage.
 However, they look very intimidating and the males can seem aggressive despite the fact that they cannot sting.
+Their stinger is solely used to paralyze their prey.
 Due to their frightening appearance, many people do not want them on their property.

 How do I get rid of Cicada Killers?

 It is difficult to completely eliminate cicada killer activity, but chemical treatments to their holes will help to reduce the activity of the females.
 Having a dense lawn and dense coverage in planters, in addition to letting grass grow a bit taller in July and August will help deter cicada killers.

 What Do It Yourself (DIY) options are available?